-Manual, the soil classifications correlate to an R-value ranging from 46 to greater than 70.
+Using Table 14.2-A in the MDT Geotechnical Manual, the AASHTO soil classifications correlate to a Resistance value (R-value) ranging from 41 to greater than 70.
 LSM has conservatively based the typical section design on an R-value of 50, which correlates to a Resilient Modulus (M_R) of 20,000 psi.
-A California Bearing Ratio (CBR) range of 20 to 80 can be expected for the A-1 soils.
-A CBR range of 9 to 30 can be expected for the A-2 soils.
+A California Bearing Ratio (CBR) range of 20 to 80 can be expected for the A-1 and A-2 soils.
+A CBR range of 3 to 25 can be expected for the A-4 soils.
+LSM will recommend an 18-inch thick subbase over a woven geotextile when the subgrade classifies as an A-4 or A-6 soil.